arfc/pygenesys/README.md

 import os
 curr_dir = os.path.dirname(__file__)
 ```
 are recommended, but not required.
-These lines tell ``PyGenesys`` to save the
+These lines tell ``pygenesys`` to save the
 database in the same directory as your input file.
 Otherwise, the database will
 be saved in the ``pygenesys/pygenesys`` folder.